-House sitting is one of the latest sustainable travel trends, while using house sitters for your home and pets is steadily growing in popularity.
+House sitting is one of the latest budget travel trends, and using house sitters for your home and pets is steadily growing in popularity.

-What is house sitting?
-In short, housesitting is an exchange in which a person, the housesitter, stays at someone’s home and cares for their pets and property while they are away.
+If you’re unfamiliar with the concept, in short, house sitting is an exchange in which a person, the house sitter, stays at someone’s home and cares for their pets and property while they are away.
 We almost exclusively use TrustedHousesitters to get all our house sits.
 Click to read our comprehensive TrustedHousesitters review and our top tips for using the website.

 People express excitement and a desire to start house sitting – which is amazing.
 Inspiring people to travel in an affordable way is part of why we started this website and our brand new podcast, The House Sitting Travel Podcast (the first podcast on house sitting to travel the world).

 This one sums it up: “I’m going to [insert destination] – how do I get a house sit there?”